IARCP | CERTIFICATION | CRCMP(Re)I

 10. Do I have to take the exam soon after receiving the presentations?

-No, there is no set exam date, you may take the exam at any time that suits you.
-Your account will not expire.
-Any future updates to the training materials will be made available to you at no cost.
+No, there is no fixed exam date.
+You may take the exam at any time that suits you within four (4) years from the date of your payment.
+Your access to the training materials, including any future updates, will remain available to you at no additional cost during this four-year period.

-For our distance learning and online certification programs, the General Terms and Conditions in effect at the time of purchase shall apply for a period of eighteen (18) months from the date of payment.
-If a participant does not pass the exam within this 18-month period, access to the program will remain valid, and the participant may take the exam at a later date.
-In such cases, however, the participant shall be subject to the General Terms and Conditions in force at the time the exam is taken.
+For our distance learning and online certification programs, the General Terms and Conditions (GTC) in effect at the time of purchase shall apply for a period of four (4) years from the date of payment.
+After the expiry of this four-year period, the participant’s access to the program and the right to take the exam shall expire.
+Any future participation in the program shall require a new enrollment and will be subject to the General Terms and Conditions in force at that time.

 11. Do I have to spend more money in the future to remain certified?